MicrosoftDocs/sql-docs/docs/reporting-services/what-s-new-in-sql-server-reporting-services-ssrs.md

 ### Mobile reports

-Reporting Services mobile reports are dedicated reports optimized for a wide variety of form factors.
+Reporting Services mobile reports are dedicated reports that are optimized for a wide variety of form factors.
 They provide an optimal experience for users who access reports on mobile devices.
 Mobile reports feature an assortment of visualizations, from time, category, and comparison charts, to tree maps and custom maps.

 Connect your mobile reports to a range of data sources, including on-premises SQL Server Analysis Services multidimensional and tabular data.
 You can place fields for mobile reports on a design surface that has adjustable grid rows and columns.
 The flexible mobile report elements automatically scale to fit any screen size.
 Save the mobile reports to a Reporting Service server, and view and interact with them in a browser or the Power BI mobile app.
 You can use the following mobile device types to access the reports: